 The top school in the U.S. for Mechanical Engineering is Georgia Institute of Technology - Main Campus.
-The ME degree program at Georgia Tech is highly focused.
+A popular choice for undergrads, there are roughly 552 learners studying this degree at .
 The setting in a large urban center is great for young people seeking ample choices for networking, excitement, and exploration.

 If you are considering Georgia Tech, better study hard.
 The typical SAT score of applicants is 1,410.
 Given that 22.2% of Georgia Tech's student body originates from outside the United States, you are going to have a lot of chances to learn from students many areas in the planet.
 Check out some school videos to learn more about what being on campus is like.